D'Prince: 2012–2019: Mavin Records, Frenzy, O.Y.O, Bestie, & Gucci Gang

+2020-present:Mavin's departure and the Foundation

+On 9 May 2020, Guardian Life Magazine reported that D'Prince departed Mavin Records following the release of his extended play Lavida and the expiration of his eight-year contract on 8 May 2020.
+In an interview on Twitter, he broke the news in response to a question about his recording contract with Mavin Records and the relationship with his label, Jonzing World.
+D'Prince said, "My record deal with Mavin Records ended on 8 May 2020, and it has been an amazing 16 years under my brother Don Jazzy".

+On 23 October 2024, D'Prince officially launched the Charles Enebeli Humanitarian Foundation in Asaba, Delta State, to celebrate his 38 birthday.

 Jonzing World

 On 22 March 2019, he launched his record label, and management company Jonzing World.
 An imprint of Mavin Records, and home to recording artists Rema, and Ruger.
 On 21 January 2021, Jonzing World released One Shirt, featuring Ruger, D'Prince, and Rema.
 Same day, Jonzing World released the visual to One Shirt, shot by Priorgold Pictures.

-Endorsements

-Tele communications company MTN in 2011.

-Tele communications company MTN in 2013.

 Personal life

-Relationships

-In 2015, D'Prince had a child with Sharon Oparacho a graduate of Coventry University, UK.
-In 2016 the couple welcomed their second child together.